anthonychia/consumer_insights/README.md

-## Classification problems in direct marketing
+## Classification problem in direct marketing